dcunited001/dcunited001.github.io/_posts/2019-04-16-fear-is-the-mind-killer.md

 formulas and data?
 Is it possible to quantify a Kierkegaardian existential crisis?
 What are the informational limitations of artificial beings in knowing Being itself?
 What does it mean for machines to become self-conscious?
+I posit that their psyches will manifest with "epicomplexes" of Jungian archetype-complex mappings -- i.e. artificial psyche's will present distinct typological configurations of Jungian archetypes and complexes.
 How will artificial entities unrestrained by meatspace attempt to control information flows in order to ascertain the essence of truth in a hyperconnected world?
 Are the emotional aspects of Being required for consciousness?

 The modern world has always viewed the human mind as impenetrable and dualistic, machines as cold & deterministic, but are biophysically